NablaVM/nabla/asm_instructions.md

 [64 bytes in total]

+## Addresses

+An address is comprised of 4 bytes, giving us 2^32 addresses.

 ## Comments

-Everything after a stray '#' on a line will be treated as a comment
+Everything after a stray ';' on a line will be treated as a comment

 ## Read-only system registers